st8tikratio/Constitution_WG_2022/README.md

 ## NFTs

-> To date: No GMBL tokens have been distributed from the CCWG wallet.
-Funding for NFTs came from within the group.
+> Funding for NFTs came from within the group.
 Artists had the opportunity, if so chosen, to apply royalties to their respective NFT artworks.

 There are a total of 800 NFTs.
 The are 8 unique artworks created by select blockchain NFT artist.
 Each unique piece will have no more than 100 mints.
 Basically there will only ever be 100 complete sets of all 8 NFTs.
 There is discussion of, but no promises for, future utlility.
 Any changes to this will be converyed within this repo.